In-practice teaching

 Teaching time requirements

-Teaching time includes both formal and informal teaching activities and the workplace-based assessments, and the amount of time required depends on your registrar’s stage of training:
+Total in-practice teaching time includes formal and informal teaching activities and completion of workplace-based assessments.
+The amount of time you are required to provide depends on your registrar’s stage of training and includes both a minimum total teaching time and an uninterrupted scheduled formal in-practice teaching time:

 - GPT1 – minimum 3 hours (FTE) per week of which one hour must be scheduled and uninterrupted formal in-practice teaching.